 HOW LONG DOES A VACATION TAKE?

 A Notice of Hearing is signed by the Board.
-The Notice of Hearing must be posted on the area to be vacated on ingress/egress locations for a minimum of 20 days.
+The Notice of Hearing must be posted on the area to be vacated, on ingress/egress locations or at both ends, for a minimum of 20 days.
 The Notice must be published in the public notice section of the official county newspaper at least 2 x in the 2 weeks preceding the vacation.

 HOW MUCH DOES IT COST?